cjungmann/readargs/README.md

-The library allows for an exception from these standards: the standard says that a long option should be followed by an *'='* character and the option value, without intervening spaces (`--option=simple`).
+The library allows for an exception from these standards: the standard says that a long option should be followed by an '*=*' character and the option value, without intervening spaces (`--option=simple`).
 I noticed that **grep** recognizes a long option whose value is in the following argument (`grep --file patterns.txt` is the same as `grep --file=patterns.txt`).

-### Examples Representing Standards
+### Standards Research

 While I have used command line options for a long time, I have never paid much attention to how command line options work.
-While I add features to my version, I refer to how other well-known commands handle unusual options.
+While I add features to my version, I am referring to other established commands to see how they handle bad or incomplete options entry.

-Try the following in a console:
+I have used the following examples.
+Type the `highlighted text` into a Linux console to see what I'm considering.

-- `grep --help` for an example of *--_help* output
+- `grep --help` for an example of *--help* output
 - `help` alone to see builtin commands, from which some examples might be found.
 - `help cd` get help on one of the *help* builtins